Cancers and Specialties

 • Exposure to harmful chemicals – Individuals working with certain chemicals may experience an increased risk of bladder or kidney cancer.
 Most specifically, there is research linking exposure to arsenic and cadmium to kidney cancer and exposure to benzidine and beta-naphthylamine to bladder cancer.

 Cancer staging refers to the process of determining the extent of cancer in the body, including the size of the tumor and whether it has spread to other areas.
-Understanding the stage of cancer is crucial for doctors as it helps them assess the severity of the disease, plan the most effective treatment and identify suitable clinical trials that could be potential treatment options.
+Understanding the stage of cancer is crucial for doctors, as it helps them assess the severity of the disease, plan the most effective treatment, and identify suitable clinical trials that could serve as potential treatment options.

-The staging system most commonly used for kidney, testicular and bladder cancers is the TNM system, in which the following questions are addressed:
+The staging system most commonly used for genitourinary cancers is the TNM system, in which the following questions are addressed:

 • T: What is the size and extent of the primary tumor?
 How large is the tumor?
 Has it grown into nearby areas?